Compression socks for hiking are special socks that are designed to provide a gentle massaging pressure to help your legs and feet while hiking.

 You can get these socks in sizes S/M and L/XL.
 They’re knee-high and come in fun colors and patterns, too.

-Last but not least, we have the Trotters crew-length compression socks.
+Last but not least, we have CHARMKING crew-length compression socks.
 These shorter compression socks still provide plenty of benefit.

 These socks are made of a nylon and spandex blend and are perfect for those who are looking for just a little bit of compression.